 Several musical videos are shown below in order to offer contemporary examples of satire and parody.
 As you will see and hear, there might not be universal agreement about whether these videos represent parody or satire or both.
 Whether you judge them to be satires or parodies will probably depend on your personal viewpoint.

 One of the truly productive benefits of satire and parody is the ability to introduce new concepts like "Zombie Banks" to your everyday vocabulary.
 In a vivid example of life imitating art, some of the most outrageous examples of what banks and bankers have done are absolutely true and described in "The Best Way to Rob a Bank Is to Own One."
 The term "Zombie Banks" was first used to describe savings and loan banking institutions during the S&L crisis of the 1980s.
 Bill Black will tell you everything you want to know and more.

 The parody/satire shown above features a "Zombie Bank," and many viewers probably are not familiar with this term.
 The description appears to have originated during the savings and loan crisis during the 1980s and referred to financial institutions that had a negative net worth because their liabilities exceeded their assets.
 Despite the fact that they had a value less than zero, these savings banks were essentially kept alive artificially by government funding and credit support.

 In the current financial crisis, "Zombie Banks" and "Dead Banks Walking" emerged as a relevant description for many banks because their liabilities exceeded assets by significant amounts.
-As you might imagine, this is not a good position for a bank to be in but nevertheless we do have enough Zombie Banks to justify having a satire/parody that illustrates the problem.
+As you might imagine, this is not a good position for a bank to be in, but there really are Zombie Banks that justify having a satire/parody to illustrate the problem.